-All reported capital assets except for land and land improvements are depreciated.
+All reported capital assets except for land, land improvements, and construction in progress are depreciated.
 Improvements are depreciated over the remaining useful lives of the related capital assets.
 Depreciation is computed using the straight-line method over the following useful lives: